xcart/xcart-docs/_pages/devs_en/misc/x-cart_versions.md

 Build version is also specified in the {% link "Main.php file" ref_G2mlgckf %} using `getBuildVersion()` method.

 Also, when you release new bugfix version, you must include all changes to a new minor version, making it a cumulative upgrade.
 Thus you will allow the store administrator to choose either a bugfix update or a features upgrade.

+## X-Cart 5.4.x versioning

+In the 5.4.x.x version we replaced some of the methods with corresponding field options in the **main.yaml** file.

+`getMajorVersion`, `getMinorVersion` and `getBuildVersion` methods were replaced with version field.
+It should contain four numbers with the point delimiters between them (e.g. _5.4.0.0_).
+You may include two or three first numbers (_5.4_ or _5.4.0_) but four is preferable to avoid confusion.

 ## Related articles